HL7/case-reporting/source/pages/narrative-guidance.md

 ----------

-*Example 10* – Example Reportability Response text for a Manually initiatied eICR with One Reportable Condition for One PHA
+*Example 10* – Example Reportability Response text for a Manually initiated eICR with One Reportable Condition for One PHA

 > **Subject:**
 >